PowerShell

 In the trend of my recent blog post I create a new addition to my automation of Office 365 tasks.
 This time creating a report with the license consumption per month with PowerShell automation, Azure table storage and Power BI.
 In this post I will take you with me thru the steps to set this up.

-What do we need?
 Before we can get started coding we need to do some plumbing first.
+The first thing we need is a storage account.
+From this storage account we need the connection string.

 Last week I was getting complaints by users in our Office 365 environment that the address book in Exchange was not up to date.
-The issues was that users where getting email addresses with the .onmicrosoft.com as the default email address.
+The issues was that users where getting email addresses with the ‘domain’.onmicrosoft.com as the default email address.
 The users with these onmicrosoft.com mail addresses where users that are in our on-premises Exchange environment.

 Two weeks after my visit to SharePoint Saturday Paris I visited SharePoint Saturday Netherlands.
 The schedule for today was a bit more relaxed than in Paris.
 We had 4 session slots of 75 minutes with great sessions and more time in between the sessions to have a chat with sponsors, trying out the HoloLens and playing some games.
 The HoloLens is a very cool device and I tried it here for the first time.